-Jenny Baxley Lee, MA, BC-DMT, is a Senior Lecturer and Board Certified Dance/Movement Therapist with the University of Florida's Center for Arts in Medicine in the College of the Arts.
-She is affiliated faculty with the School of Theatre and Dance and the STEM Translational Communication Center and serves on the Research Committee in the College of the Arts.
-Jenny is an active member of the American Dance Therapy Association and served on the Editorial Board of the American Journal of Dance Therapy as Book and Film Review Editor.
+Jenny Baxley Lee, MA, BC-DMT, serves as Assistant Director, Senior Lecturer and Board Certified Dance/Movement Therapist with the University of Florida's Center for Arts in Medicine in the College of the Arts.
+She is affiliated faculty with the School of Theatre and Dance and the STEM Translational Communication Center and has served on the Research Committee and the Curriculum Committee in the College of the Arts.
+Jenny is an active member of the American Dance Therapy Association and served on the Editorial Board of the American Journal of Dance Therapy as Book and Film Review Editor from 2013-2016.

-Jenny maintains a clinical practice in dance/movement therapy with veterans and their families at the Malcom Randall VA Medical Center providing creative arts therapy using telehealth.
+Jenny's research has included a focus on telehealth-based dance/movement therapy with veterans and their families at the Malcom Randall VA Medical Center.
 She has also practiced dance/movement therapy with UF Health Shands Arts in Medicine working with children and adults with acute and chronic health issues.
-In her community practice, Jenny facilitates theatre and dance for health education and promotion among middle school and high school students in schools, juvenile justice and other community outreach settings.
+As community practice, Jenny facilitated theatre and dance for health education and promotion among middle school and high school students in schools, juvenile justice and other community outreach settings from 2012-18.

-Jenny's current research focus includes evaluating the use of telehealth to deliver dance/movement therapy and creative arts therapies.
-In addition, she is considering the impact of theatre on health education and health literacy.
+Jenny's current research focus includes systematic review of the literature on arts practices in palliative and end of life care.
 She is dedicated to exploring the capacity of the performing and literary arts, and more broadly the creative process, to impact the health and well-being of people of all ages and abilities both to enhance quality of life and to enhance care at the end of life.

 Since 2002, Jenny has been actively cultivating professional experience in multidisciplinary, socially-engaged arts practice including program implementation and administration delivering the arts in clinical and community settings to enhance health and well-being.